 - Retaliation for discrimination, wage and hour, sexual harassment, workers’ compensation retaliation, qui tam and whistleblower claims

 - An employee’s refusal to commit an illegal act

 - An employee’s report of nursing home, day care and hospital negligence and abuse

 - Dismissal without regard to the termination process agreed upon in an employment contract

 Our wrongful termination lawyer in San Antonio has helped numerous people successfully fight hostile work environments and their wrongful termination claims and receive the compensation they deserve.
 An experienced wrongful termination lawyer can identify your rights as a private or government employee, ascertain illegal steps taken by your employer and negotiate or litigate an outcome that justly awards compensation and damages.

-If you feel your employer fired you at work without a cause, do not face this alone.
+If you feel your employer fired you at work without a cause, or unjustly do not face this alone.
 Get answers.
 Our wrongful termination attorney can review your case, the federal and state employment laws and, if applicable, your employment contract.
 Our wrongful termination law firm in San Antonio will provide experienced, aggressive and committed legal representation both in and out of court.

 The Galo Law Firm is open from 8:30 to 5:30 Monday-Friday.
 Contact The Galo Law Firm at 210-361-8043.